Thermodynamic geometry in hadron resonance gas model at real and imaginary baryon chemical potential and a simple sufficient condition for quark deconfinement: Thermodynamic geometry

 is the line element.
 The condition that $g_{11}>0$ and $g>0$ is required for the thermodynamic stability.
 In this case, $dl^2>0$ unless $d\beta=d\gamma=0$.
 When $g<0$, the system is thermodynamically unstable.

 The scalar curvature, which is called the thermodynamic curvature in the framework of the thermodynamic geometry, is given by

 where

 The scalar curvature $R$ can be used to investigate the nature of the interaction.
 It is expected that the interaction in the system is repulsive (attractive), when $R>0$ ($R<0$).
-Using this criterion, it can be concluded that the ideal fermion gas has the repulsive nature, while the ideal boson gas does the attractive one~\cite{Janyszek:1990wdh}.
+Using this criterion, it can be concluded that the ideal fermion gas has the repulsive nature, while the ideal boson gas exhibits an attractive one~\cite{Janyszek:1990wdh}.
 Hence, the interaction in baryon (meson) gas is expected to be repulsive (attractive).

 The thermodynamic geometry can be also used to determine the phase diagram.
 In $\mu$-$T$ plane, the curve on which $R=0$ may be the transition line of the phase transition.
 Castorina, Imbrosciano and Lanteri used the thermodynamic geometry to investigate the QCD phase diagram in $\mu$-$T$ plane~\cite{Castorina:2018ayy}.
 Since there is a sign problem in finite density LQCD, they used the power series expansion method to estimate $\phi$ and calculated the scalar curvature $R$.
 They used the $R=0$ criterion to determine the pseudo-critical temperature of the crossover transition.
 The obtained pseudo-critical temperature is consistent with that obtained by using the standard criterion in the LQCD.
 They also used the HRG model to estimate $\phi$ and calculated $R$.
 They found that the pseudo-critical temperature obtained in the HRG model is somewhat higher than that in LQCD.
-In Ref.~\cite{Castorina:2018gsx}, they did the similar analyses but used also the HRG model with EVE.
+In Ref.~\cite{Castorina:2018gsx}, they performed the similar analyses but used also the HRG model with EVE.
 In this case, they found that the pseudo-critical temperature obtained by the HRG model with EVE is consistent with that in LQCD.